 Post-tax super contributions are made from your take-home pay – that is, the wages you receive after PAYG tax has been applied to your gross salary.

 If you choose to make non-concessional contributions to your super account, you may be eligible to claim a tax deduction on these contributions, according to the ATO.
-However, if you claim a deduction, your contributions will change from non-concessional (post-tax) to concessional (pre-tax), which means they are subject to contributions tax at a rate of 15% and will count towards your concessional pre-tax contributions cap of $25,000 per financial year.
+However, if you claim a deduction, your contributions will change from non-concessional (post-tax) to concessional (pre-tax), which means they are subject to contributions tax at a rate of 15% and will count towards your concessional pre-tax contributions cap.

 Another strategy that could help to build your super balance is contribution splitting.
-Contribution splitting is essentially an agreement between you and your super fund which allows you to make contributions to your spouse or de facto partner’s account, if they are earning a low income or not working.
+Contribution splitting is an agreement between you and your super fund which allows you to make contributions to your spouse or de facto partner’s account.
+A tax offset may be available if they are earning a low income or not working.

-- younger than their preservation age (regardless of whether they’re working or not); or
+- younger than their preservation age (regardless of whether they’re working or not)

 You or your spouse may be able to claim a tax offset of up to $540 when making contributions into a low-income spouse’s super account, according to the ATO.